What Happens When My Home Insurance Cancels, Lapses, or Non-Renews?

 - A clerical error (oops)

-While these aren’t the only reasons that can cause your home insurance policy to lapse, these can be easily resolved by making a payment, purchasing a new policy, or simply making a phone call to your insurance company for other options.
+While these aren't the only reasons that can cause your home insurance policy to lapse, these can be quickly resolved by making a payment, purchasing a new plan, or merely making a phone call to your insurance company for other options.

 What is my exposure without insurance coverage?

 Home insurance claims are more frequent than you think and average over $10,000 per claim.
 If you are not covered, you are responsible for any damage or loss claims during your loss of coverage.
 And when you go to get your new policy, the carrier will NOT cover any damage that's source originated from the lapse period.
 A fun example:

 You are out on vacation and miss your payment on your policy, causing it to cancel on May 1st.
 When you get back from vacation on May 6th, you immediately buy a new policy. and have a lapse of coverage May 1 - May 5.

 On May 7th after being back for a day, you walk down to your basement to watch a movie.
 WHATS THAT SMELL??
 Your hot water heater leaked while you were away and the carpet is soaked.
 Something is growing.